magento/devdocs/guides/v2.1/extension-dev-guide/staging/GoogleOptimizerStaging.md

 ## Overview

 The Magento_GoogleOptimizerStaging module is a part of the staging functionality in Magento EE.
-It allows to stage values of the product meta data.
+It enables you to stage values of the product meta data.

 ## Implementation Details